mantidproject/mantidimaging/docs/functionality.md

 Run Modes:
 ## Convert images from one file format to another
   --convert             Convert images to a different format.
+The output format will be the one specified with --out-format

 ## Prefix for saved out files from conversion
   --convert-prefix CONVERT_PREFIX